bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/README.md

 * The Logistic Regression model gave an accuracy of 0.91442 and the hyperparameters for the model were selectrd using HyperDrive

 ## Approaches
-- Two approaches were used in this project to classify the given data:
+- Two approaches were used in this project to classify the given data and come up with the best possible model:
-  1. A Scikit-Learn based Logistic Regression algorithm was used to classify the data and the hyperparameters of the model were tuned using the HyperDrive
-  1. Automated ML was used to come up with the best possible algorithm and hyperparameters to find the best model
+  1. A Scikit-Learn Pipeline Regression
+  1. Automated ML (AutoML)
 - Both these approaches were extecuted using Jupyter Notebook and the Azure ML SDK.

 ### Scikit-Learn Pipeline:
+- This approach uses the Scikit-learn Logistic Regression algorithm to train the model with the dataset.
+The hyperparameters for Logistic Regression are chosen and optimized using the HyperDrve to obtain the best model with the highest accuracy.
+#### Pipeline Architecture:
 #### Data Preparation
-- First, the dataset is loaded from the given [URL](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) into the notebook using the _TabularDatasetFactory_ class
+- The dataset is loaded from the given [URL](https://automlsamplenotebookdata.blob.core.windows.net/automl-sample-notebook-data/bankmarketing_train.csv) into the notebook using the _TabularDatasetFactory_ class
 - The given dataset is then cleaned using the clean_data() method predefined in the [train.py file](https://github.com/bharati-21/AZMLND_Optimizing_a_Pipeline_in_Azure/blob/master/train.py) that performs various preprocessing steps (such as one hot encoding) on the data, after which the data is split into train and test sets in 70-30 ratio
 #### Scikit-Learn Logistic Regression Algorithm
 - The split train data is then fed to the scikit-learn based logistic regression algorithm which takes in 2 hyperparameters: `--C`, which is the inverse of regularization strength and `--max-iter`, which is the maximum number of iterations that should be taken to converge.
 #### Hyperparameter Tuning using HyperDrive
 - The HyperDrive package is used to optimize hyperparameter tuning by using the HyperDriveConfig() that takes in several configuration attributes:
   1. Estimator (`est`): An `SKLearn` estimator is used to begin the training and invoke the training script file.